 Decanting or aerating is when you pour wine from a bottle into a decanting vessel called a decanter.
 The first purpose of this process is to remove the sediment left in the bottle for older wines before consumption or serving.
 The other desired effect is the aeration of the wine, which enriches the flow with oxygen, which opens the wine and thus offers a more extraordinary richness of aromas.

-When decanting to separate the wine from the sediment, we also need a candle.
+We also need a candle when decanting to separate the wine from the sediment.
 We can see where the sediment is in the bottle with a candle.
 “The fire from the candle must be in the line of the bottle and the eye.
 We have to see into the bottle to stop decanting when more sediment wants to flow.
 If wines have sediment – this depends on the different processes of wine maturation – they must be decanted.
 Firstly, for aesthetic reasons, on the other hand, the sediment also affects the taste and sensations in the mouth.

 What if We Just Want to Aerate the Wines?